 Section 1.
-Overtime shall be paid for any hours worked over the employees regularly scheduled hours.
-The average annual work week is 48.76 hours.
-Overtime hours worked shall be paid at the rate of time-and-one-half the employee's regular rate of pay, except that employees working overtime on a holiday shall be paid at the rate of double time the employee's regular rate of pay.
+Overtime shall be paid for any hours worked over the employee's regularly scheduled hours.
+Overtime hours worked shall be paid at the rate of time-and-one-half (1 1⁄2) the employee's regular rate of pay, except those employees working overtime on a city-recognized holiday shall be paid at the rate of two (2) times the employee's regular rate of pay.